Myopia (Nearsighted) Management Clinic

 - Low dose atropine usage

-To schedule an appointment with the Myopia Control Clinic at First Eye Care McKinney request an appointment above or phone (972) 540-2015.
+To see if your child may be at risk for myopia take this quick assessment.
+To schedule an appointment with the Myopia Management Clinic at First Eye Care McKinney request an appointment above or phone (972) 540-2015.